manimino/litebox/README.md

 `pip install rangeindex`

+### Features

- * Lookup is typically 100x to 1000x faster than linear search.
+ * RangeIndex lookup is typically 100x to 1000x faster than looping over all your objects.
- * Uses an in-memory SQLite.
-Better than any pure-python index.
- * Uses about 100MB RAM per million objects indexed.
+ * Adding a million objects to the index takes a few seconds and about 100MB of RAM.
+ * Supports `class`, `dataclass`, and `namedtuple` objects.
  * Needs Python 3.6+.
 No other dependencies.

 [See docs for more details.](https://pypi.org/project/rangeindex/)